ForrestXie9/Lindong_Xie/_pages/about.md

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 The thesis titled ‘Research on Surrogate-Assisted Expensive Optimization Algorithms’ has been awarded the Outstanding Master’s Thesis (Top 1%) by Southern University of Science and Technology.
+- *2024.06*: &nbsp;🎉🎉 The thesis titled ‘Research on Surrogate-Assisted Expensive Optimization Algorithms’ has been awarded the **Outstanding Master’s Thesis (Top 1%)** by Southern University of Science and Technology.
+- *2023.11*: &nbsp;🎉🎉 Lindong Xie has become a candidate for the exemplary graduate student at Southern University of Science and Technology.
-- *2023.10*: &nbsp;🎉🎉 Lindong Xie has been awarded the National Graduate Scholarship.
+- *2023.10*: &nbsp;🎉🎉 Lindong Xie has been awarded the **National Graduate Scholarship**.
-- *2023.06*: &nbsp;🎉🎉 The paper titled ‘Surrogate-Assisted Evolutionary Algorithm With Model and Infill Criterion Auto-Configuration’ has been accepted by IEEE Transactions on Evolutionary Computation.
+- *2023.06*: &nbsp;🎉🎉 The paper titled ‘Surrogate-Assisted Evolutionary Algorithm with Model and Infill Criterion Auto-Configuration’ has been accepted by **IEEE Transactions on Evolutionary Computation**.
-- *2023.03*: &nbsp;🎉🎉 The paper titled ‘Evolutionary Algorithm with Individual-distribution Search Strategy and Regression-classification Surrogates for Expensive Optimization’ has been accepted by IEEE Transactions on Evolutionary Computation.
+- *2023.03*: &nbsp;🎉🎉 The paper titled ‘Evolutionary Algorithm with Individual-Distribution Search Strategy and Regression-Classification Surrogates for Expensive Optimization’ has been accepted by Information Sciences.

 # 📝 Publications